barmalei/zebkit/src/jekyll/docs.ui.config.md

 <tr><td>
 "#actions.condition"
 </td><td>
-Optional a condition the source event is handled.
-Condition is dictionary of source properties and its values.
-If all properties values of the specified condition match the correspondent properties of source component the event will be handled.
+Optional condition that defines when the source event has to be handled.
+The condition is a dictionary of properties and its values.
+Source component properties have to match all properties defined with the condition, otherwise source event will be ignored.
 </td></tr>

 <tr><td>